 Electrostatic properties – charge decay.
 Fabrics’ potential or ability to get rid of (dissipate decay charge on its surface) the static electricity charge.

-Here are some of the commonly use fibers with their characteristics that serve as raw material to come up with a FR fabric.
+Here are some of the commonly used fibers with their characteristics that serve as raw material to come up with an FR fabric.
 See which appeals more to your with respect to your workplace requirements.

-- Cotton is tough to beat for natural comfort, versatility, strength and performance.
-It tends to resist heat, and insulates against both heat and cold.
+- Cotton is tough to beat for natural comfort, versatility, strength, and performance.
+It tends to resist heat and insulates against both heat and cold.
 Its fibers transport water and sweat, making it breathable with good antistatic properties.
 It blends well with synthetics and can be dyed in nearly any colour.
-Cotton does not shrink in flash fire.
+Cotton does not shrink in a flash fire.
 It is low cost and easily accessible compared to other fibers.

 - Polyester can be used for its strength and the low absorbency that make it stain resistant.
-Polyester is not an FR fiber but gives FR fabric very good stability and low washing shrinkage.
-Polyester can be dyed in all kinds of brilliant colors with high colorfastness.
-It also improves the fabric’s abrasion resistance.
+It is not an FR fiber but gives FR fabric very good stability and low washing shrinkage.
+It can be dyed in all kinds of brilliant colors with high colorfastness.
+This also improves the fabric’s abrasion resistance.